gferreira/xTools4/docs/_reference/measurement-scales-thresholds.md

 ---
-title     : Measurement scales and tresholds layout    : default permalink : /reference/measurement-scales-tresholds/
+title     : Measurement scales and thresholds layout    : default permalink : /reference/measurement-scales-thresholds/
 ---

 Measurement scales reveal the proportion between a given measurement and its parent value, font value, or default value.